ingwar1991/go_run_in_terminal/README.md

 # go_run_in_terminal
-Simple wrapper to execute golang program from another golang program
+Wrapper to execute golang program from another golang program

 ## Parameters
 `string` **execName** - name of the executable